 - How far should grow lights be from seedlings?

 - T5 LED strips: 6-12 inches above the canopy or humidity dome.
+Fluorescent T5/T8 tubes: 2-4 inches.
 Full-panel LEDs running at low intensity: 24-36 inches.
 Watch for leaf curl or bleaching as a sign the light is too close, and leggy, stretched growth as a sign it is too far away.
+Always cross-reference with your specific fixture's manufacturer guidelines, since output varies significantly between models at the same wattage.

 - What wattage grow light do I need for seedlings?